include 'includes/login.php'; ?> ?>

 BYBLOS CONF.
 CENTER

-Dave Chervinsky, LP Donna Lavallee, Tom Rusert, Anne Fahning, Bill Wind, Kelly
+Attendance: Paul Bassette, Dave Chervinsky, LP Donna Lavallee, Tom Rusert, Anne Fahning, Bill Wind, Kelly McGarvey, Dick

 Pledge led by LP Donna